solliancenet/azure-synapse-analytics-workshop-400/performance-tuning-guide/03-optimizing-sql-pools.md

         [wwi_perf].[Sale_Heap]
     ```

-    The script takes up to 30 seconds to execute and returns a count of ~ 340 million rows in the table.
+This simple query took about 30 seconds to execute and returned a count of approximately 340 million rows from the table.
+That isn't too bad, there doesn't seem to be a problem.
+However, this next query which is executed on the same table took a couple minutes to return:

-2. Run the following (more complex) statement:

     ```sql
     SELECT TOP 1000 * FROM